 At that time, you’ll need to pay the exam fee of $395.
 There are discounts available for members of certain associations so make sure to check if you qualify for any discounted rates!

 What Subjects Will Be Covered on the AGPCNP Test?

-There are a total of 175 questions spanning the full range of knowledge and skills essential to a successful career in this field of nursing.
-Those questions are divided into three major domains as follows:
+There are a total of 150 scored questions spanning the full range of knowledge and skills essential to a successful career in this field of nursing.
+These questions are divided into three major domains as follows:

 What Score Do I Need to Pass the AGPCNP Test?